-Injuries limited him to just seven games in 1977 and he was traded to the San Francisco 49ers following the season.
-He played two seasons in his hometown before retiring in 1979.
+Injuries limited him to just seven games in 1977, and he was traded to the San Francisco 49ers following the season.
+He played for two seasons in his hometown before retiring in 1979.
 In 11 seasons in the NFL, O.J.
 Simpson rushed for 11,236 yards, the second-highest total in history at the time of his retirement, and still good for 21st on the NFL’s all-time rushing yards list.
-He was elected to the Pro Football Hall of Fame in 1985.
+This led to him being elected to the Pro Football Hall of Fame in 1985.

-He served close to nine years in prison for robbery and kidnapping
+He served almost nine years in prison for robbery and kidnapping

 O.J.
-Simpson might have made more than $600,000 while in prison from his NFL pension
+Simpson could have made over $600,000 while in prison from his NFL pension

-With the $250 monthly pension credit per season for those who played before 1982, that adds up to $2,750 as Simpson played 11 seasons.
-In addition, former players are given an additional $124 per month for any season before 1975, of which O.J. had six, and $108 for any season after, of which Simpson had five.
-So that adds an additional $1,284, bringing the total to $4,034 per month.
-Multiply that by 2.619, the formula that kicks in for those who wait until the age of 65 to start collecting, and you get $10,565 per month.
-Multiply that number by the 57 months he spent in prison from ages 65 to 70 (Simpson was 61 when he was sentenced) and you get that $602,205 number.
+There is a $250 monthly pension credit per season for those who played before 1982, which adds up to $2,750 for O.J.
+Simpson’s 11 seasons.
+Additionally, former NFL players receive $124 per month for any season played before 1975 (six of O.J.) and $108 per month for any season played after (five for O.J.).
+That adds up to an additional $1,284, bringing the total gains to $4,034 per month.
+If you multiply that by 2.619 (the formula for players who wait until 65 to start collecting), O.J. would receive $10,565 per month.
+Multiply that number by the 57 months he spent in prison from ages 65 to 70 (Simpson was 61 when he was sentenced) and you get $602,205.

-Given his financial troubles, there’s certainly a possibility that Simpson could have started pulling from his pension when he turned 55.
+Given his financial troubles, there’s certainly a possibility that Simpson could have started pulling from his pension early, such as when he turned 55.
 If that were the case, he still would have made $423,570 during his sentence.
 Despite the amount, his pension is protected by law, meaning that anything he’s earned or will ever earn from it does not have to be paid to the families of Nicole Brown and Ron Goldman, who won a civil judgment of $33.5 million against O.J.
-Simpson in 1997, an amount which has since more than doubled and seems likely to never be paid.
+Simpson in 1997, an amount which has since nearly doubled and seems likely to never be paid, according to WGN TV.